mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/Written Assessment/Practice Tests/RB129 SPOT Collection.md

 i = MeMyselfAndI.new
 ```

+On line x `self` references the `i` object because it is inside an instance method.

 __Q:# In the `make_one_year_older` method we have used `self`.
 What is another way we could write this method so we don't have to use the `self` prefix?
 Which use case would be preferred according to best practices in Ruby, and why?__

 ```ruby